Understanding Phase 3 of the SEISS grant

 Yes – as with SEISS phases 1 and 2, you’ll have to pay tax on the money you receive as part of SEISS phase 3.

-To hear that the government is reducing it’s next grant to just 20% of your monthly profits is undoubtedly going to be concerning if you’re suffering from a significantly reduced income at the hands of Covid 19.
-If you’re worried about making ends meet, there may be other support you can seek – like making a claim for Universal Credit.
+If you’re worried about making ends meet in these difficult times, there may be other support you can seek – like making a claim for Universal Credit.

 Head here to find out more >